jakobmladekaer/udacity_CI_CD_pipeline/README.md

 *Spreadsheet*

 To plan for the project activites and to highlight aims for the short and longer time horizon an Excel spreadsheet has been leverage.
-Spreadsheet is included in the Repo and named: ProjectPlan.xlsx
+A [Spreadsheet](ProjectPlan.xlsx) is included in the Repo and named:

 Trello is additionally used to give an interactive kanban board experiance where tasks are planned, tracked and moved as they progress